What are the key statistics about lung cancer?

 Lung cancer mainly occurs in older people.
 About 2 out of 3 people diagnosed with lung cancer are 65 or older; fewer than 2% of all cases are found in people younger than 45.
 The average age at the time of diagnosis is about 70.

 Overall, the chance that a man will develop lung cancer in his lifetime is about 1 in 13; for a woman, the risk is about 1 in 16.
 These numbers include both smokers and non-smokers.
 For smokers the risk is much higher, while for non-smokers the risk is lower.

-Black men are about 40% more likely to develop lung cancer than white men.
-The rate is about the same in black women and in white women.
+Black men are about 20% more likely to develop lung cancer than white men.
+The rate is about 10% lower in black women than in white women.
 Both black and white women have lower rates than men, but the gap is closing.
 The lung cancer rate has been dropping among men over the past 2 decades and has just recently begun to drop in women.

 Statistics on survival in people with lung cancer vary depending on the stage (extent) of the cancer when it is diagnosed.
-Survival statistics based on the stage of the cancer are discussed in the section called "How is non-small cell lung cancer staged?"
+Survival statistics based on the stage of the cancer are discussed in the section “Non-small cell lung cancer survival rates by stage.”

-Despite the very serious prognosis (outlook) of lung cancer, some people are cured.
-More than 350,000 people alive today have been diagnosed with lung cancer at some point.
+Despite the very serious prognosis (outlook) of lung cancer, some people with earlier stage cancers are cured.
+More than 380,000 people alive today have been diagnosed with lung cancer at some point.

 Last Medical Review: 05/22/2013